-From inception through March 31, 2018, we funded our operations primarily through proceeds from private placements of our preferred stock of \$163.3 million, net proceeds of \$299.9 million from our public offerings of our common stock, the Allergan Upfront, and an up-front payment, research and development payments and milestone payments under our collaboration with Juno Therapeutics of \$25.0 million, \$8.6 million and \$5.0 million, respectively.
-As of March 31, 2018, we had cash, cash equivalents, and marketable securities of \$358.8 million.
+From inception through March 31, 2019, we funded our operations primarily through proceeds from private placements of our preferred stock of \$163.3 million, net proceeds of \$328.3 million from our public offerings of our common stock, and payments from Allergan and Juno Therapeutics.
+As of March 31, 2019, we had cash, cash equivalents and marketable securities of \$342.1 million.

-In addition to our existing cash, cash equivalents, and marketable securities we are eligible to earn milestone payments and are entitled to cost reimbursement under our collaboration agreement with Juno Therapeutics.
-Additionally, under our strategic alliance with Allergan, we are eligible to earn milestone payments.
-Our ability to earn the milestone payments and the timing of earning these amounts are dependent upon the timing and outcome of our development, regulatorv and commercial activities. as well as whether Allergan exercises any of its options under the strategic alliance, and, as such, are uncertain at this time.
-As of March 31, 2018, our right to payments under our collaboration agreement with Juno Therapeutics and our strategic alliance with Allergan, and payments from our subtenant were our only significant committed potential external sources of funds.
+In addition to our existing cash, cash equivalents and marketable securities we are eligible to earn milestone payments and are entitled to cost reimbursement under our collaboration agreement with Juno Therapeutics.
+Additionally, under our strategic alliance with Allergan, we are eligible to earn milestone payments, certain reimbursement for EDIT-101 costs in the United States and certain option exercise or extension payments.
+Our ability to earn and the timing of the milestone payments are dependent upon the timing and outcome of our development, regulatory and commercial activities and, as such, are uncertain at this time.
+As of March 31, 2019, our right to contingent payments under our collaboration agreement with Juno Therapeutics and our strategic alliance with Allergan are our only significant committed potential external sources of funds.